NBA, players reach deal to open season Dec. 22, play 72-game schedule

 “Additional details remain to be negotiated and the NBPA is confident that the parties will reach agreement on these remaining issues,” the union’s statement concluded Thursday night.

-Among those details: An agreement on health and safety protocols and the exact financial terms governing next season.
+Among those details: an agreement on health and safety protocols and the exact financial terms governing next season.
 The league plans to utilize its normal arenas and travel extensively rather than play in a restricted bubble, thereby vastly increasing the risk of positive coronavirus tests among players.
-No players tested positive for the coronavirus in the Disney World bubble, but the NBA must now brace for the possibility of widespread positive tests that have impacted the NFL, MLB and college football, in some cases canceling games.
+No players tested positive in the Disney World bubble, but the NBA must now brace for the possibility of widespread positive tests that have impacted the NFL, MLB and college football, in some cases canceling games.

 “We always think of player health as the number one factor in all the decisions that we make,” NBPA vice president Andre Iguodala told ESPN this week.

 The owners and players will attempt to keep the salary cap and luxury tax line close to last season.
-This approach would provide a degree of financial stability to the entire system, but it would also require that a portion of player salaries be held in escrow to account for the steep projected revenue declines.
+This approach would provide a degree of financial stability to the entire system, but it also would require that a portion of player salaries be held in escrow to account for the steep projected revenue declines.

 Read more on the NBA: